enasequence/ena-browser-documentation/browser/search/advanced.md

 retreive a set of ENA records that fit the described search criteria.

-All searches are done against a subset of the archive specified by their 'datatype'.
+All searches are done against a subset of the archive specified by their **datatype**.
 You can then build your custom search query, include or exclude any specific datasets that are wanted/unwanted within the results as well as specify the metadata fields you want the query to return.